tdrhq/fiveam-matchers/README.md

 ```

 For convenience, you don't need to explicitly format the message.
 You
 can return a list of objects that are all appended to each other.
-When
+This
-the test fails this is used to render what was actually expected (as
+method is not called.
+When the test fails this is used to render what
-opposed to the what failed).
+was actually expected.

 Finally, we need to describe why the test failed: